Sterling took another knock-on fears of a ‘no deal’ deadlock

 penalise buy-to-let

-and anybody buying a property over £1 million, which could be a
+investors and anybody buying a property over £1 million, which could be a

 London flat or small detached in the South East of England.